famantic-net/fundrider/docs/interactive_fund_plot.md

   - year
   - two years

+  Funds can be isolated for closer comparisons.

   The weights can be adjusted interactively.

+  Each fund score bar shows the change gradient for the score when hovered over.

 - -r
   Specifies directory where to store the fund charts, unless the word '`:internal:`' is given.
 If `-r` is omitted the fund charts will be written to the current directory.